romdalf/ansible-windows/workshop/README.md

 ansible-playbook --ask-vault-pass playbook.yml
 ```

-A very good reference of all the combinaison can be found here: https://www.digitalocean.com/community/tutorials/how-to-use-vault-to-protect-sensitive-ansible-data-on-ubuntu-16-04
+A very good reference of all the combination can be found here: https://www.digitalocean.com/community/tutorials/how-to-use-vault-to-protect-sensitive-ansible-data-on-ubuntu-16-04

 Let's use the 101-7-vault folder to create a vault file and use it in a playbook.